axodotdev/cargo-dist/book/src/config.md

 This flag was introduced to allow you to restore the old behaviour if you prefer.

+### create-release

+> since 0.2.0

+Example: `create-release = false`

+**This can only be set globally**

+Whether we should create the Github Release for you in your Release CI.

+If true (default), cargo-dist will create a new Github Release and generate a title/body for it based on your changelog.

+If false, cargo-dist will assume a draft Github Release for the current git tag already exists with the title/body you want, and just upload artifacts to it.
+At the end of a successful publish it will undraft the Github Release.

 ### install-path

 > since 0.1.0